 I want to be a starship captain when I grow up.

 Fair Warning: As noted above, I'm a sailor in the US Navy.
 I've just started A-school, and with all of my job schooling, it will probably be six months or so before I'm done and I am assigned to a ship, so for now I have a pretty solid monday-friday schedule, but once I'm actually out in the Fleet, that will change.
 I don't know where I'll be posted, nor for how long, but the very nature of Navy life makes any kind of long-term relationship difficult, because I will be moving a lot, and spending months away at sea, and since I'm in the sub service, most of that time will be completely out of contact.

 I am still looking for a serious relationship, with the hopes of a successful, long-term relationship, but the nature of my career choice inherently creates additional challenges to that, and it is only fair that those challenges be made clear up front.

 My Match Description:

 I am looking for someone who is compassionate and caring, kind and understanding, but who won't hesitate to stand up for what she believes in or what she thinks is right.
-Someone who is intelligent and adventurous; someone I can geek out with, on whatever interests we share, and who will push me to keep up on a hike.
+Someone who is intelligent and adventurous; someone I can geek out with, on whatever interests we share, and any we don't.
 I'm looking for someone always willing to smile, someone who can take things seriously while still making jokes, and still looking to the bright side.
 An idealist and hopeless romantic, someone who looks at the stars and dreams of all the wonders the world can hold, and that can be accomplished.
-Someone who shares some of my interests, but who can also show me new things, who I can show new things to, and someone I can go off with to find completely new things with together.
+Someone who shares some of my interests, but who can also show me new things, who I can show new things to, and someone I can go on adventures with to explore or discover completely new things.